kubevirt/k8s-seccomp-generator/README.md

 Kuberentes Seccomp Generator uses [Falco](https://falco.org) to trace the syscalls made by the pod and uses that to generate seccomp profile for it.
 Seccomp, short for Secure Computing Mode, is a Linux kernel feature that enables granular control over system calls made by processes.
 By employing Seccomp profiles, we can significantly reduce the attack surface of your pods by allowing only a specific set of syscalls necessary for their intended functionality.

+## Problem Statement

+[Seccomp](https://man7.org/linux/man-pages/man2/seccomp.2.html), short for "secure computing mode," is a security feature in Linux operating systems that provides a way to restrict the system calls that a process can make.
+By limiting the set of allowed system calls, seccomp can help reduce the potential attack surface and improve the security of a system.

+Container engines like [Docker](https://www.docker.com/), [Podman](https://podman.io/) etc. allow us to limit the set of allowed syscalls by [applying a seccomp profile to a container](https://docs.docker.com/engine/security/seccomp/).
+Container engines offer their own default seccomp profile.
+However, we cannot assume that one size fits all.
+Therefore, the default profile may either permit syscalls that are in fact not required by the workload or prohibit legitimate syscalls.

+Kubernetes too allows us to apply Seccomp profiles loaded onto the node to the Pods and Containers - https://kubernetes.io/docs/tutorials/security/seccomp/

+In order to create an accurate seccomp profile for a pod, we need to know precisely what syscalls the pod will need throughout it's life cycle.
+We can get this list of syscalls by tracing the pod during it's runtime and mimicking what it will do through functional tests.
+This tool simplifies this process by providing an easy-to-use interface to generate seccomp profile for a Kubernetes pod.

 ## Installation

 Install the secgen cli tool.